Discover The Best Way To Smoke Chicken: Deliciously Tender Results With The Pit Barrel Cooker!

 However, I believe that proper hook placement is crucial, so take your time to ensure that the hooks are positioned correctly.

-Unleashing the Smokey Flavors: Let's Talk About Our BBQ Equipment and Smoker Setup
+Unleashing The Smokey Flavors: Let's Talk About Our BBQ Equipment And Smoker Setup

 Time to talk about the smoker that we will be using.
 Which is the Pit Barrel Cooker.
 This smoker fits into the vertical barrel or drum type of smoker category.